ilpropheta/ilpropheta.github.io/README.md

 Every meetup consisted in 2 hours of technical contents (up to the speaker) and networking dinner afterwards.

-List of meetups, including guests and topics discussed:
+List of meetups, including speakers and topics discussed:

 - **Feb 8**: **Alberto Bignotti** speaking about [Web interaction with libcurl](http://italiancpp.org/event/meetup-febbraio2018);<br/>
   10 attendees.